|

 were also honored to be in the company of Lucy Piller of "Alright

-Now.Com" and Todd K.Smith, co author of "Heavy Load", a book about the
+Now.Com" and Todd K.Smith, co author of "Heavy Load", a

 band, Free, with whom Paul Rodgers first gained fame back in the late 60s.

-All of that magic going on and the show hadn't even started
+on and the show hadn't even started

 yet.But when it did it was on like a run away train with Mark Farner